Genome Research Limited

 Dame Cilla Snowball DBE

 Cilla Snowball is a Governor of Wellcome and a non-executive director at Derwent London plc.
 Previously she was Group CEO and Group Chairman of creative agency AMV BBDO, chair of the Women’s Business Council, and a trustee of Comic Relief.

-- Covid-19 Privacy Notice – Download the PDF – covering how Genome Research Limited will use and protect personal data gathered when carrying out COVID-19 testing of GRL employees and contractors on the Wellcome Genome Campus
+- Covid-19 Testing Privacy Notice_Feb 2021 – Download the PDF – covering how Genome Research Limited will use and protect personal data gathered when carrying out COVID-19 testing of GRL employees and contractors on the Wellcome Genome Campus